 Opening hours: Mon - Fri: 10am - 5pm; Sat: 12:30pm - 4:30pm (closed on Sun)

 Price: 50 USD onwards

-Quincy Market is arguably one of the most famous spots in Boston.
+Quincy Market is arguably one of the most historic things associated with Boston.
 This large market complex was completed in 1826 and for a long time was a place to purchase grocery items like produce, eggs, meat, and bread.
 Today, you can buy food of a different sort there: prepared items are available from different food stall vendors inside the market.
 There are sit-down restaurants too.
-Quincy Market sits in the middle of a large shopping complex with a variety of stores selling clothes, jewelry, souvenirs, and more!
+This landmark sits in the middle of a large shopping complex with a variety of stores selling clothes, jewelry, souvenirs, and more!
 This is a great spot to people-watch too, and street performers often attract a large crowd.

 Address: 4 S Market St, Boston, MA 02109

 Opening hours: Mon - Sat: 10am - 9pm; Sun: 11am - 7pm

 One of the best places to visit in all of Boston is the New England Aquarium.
 The aquarium receives 1.3 million visitors per year.
 Outside of the aquarium is a tank of harbor seals to start your visit.
 Once you enter, you’ll immediately see a large pool with several species of penguins playing and swimming.
 The aquarium is centered around the huge cylindrical tank at its center–the tank holds 200,000 gallons (760,000 liters) of water and has animals like sharks, sea turtles, and stingrays swimming around an imitation of a coral reef.
 The aquarium is one of the most fun and educational places to visit in all of Boston!